-Located at the exit of Melun on the national road leading to Fontainebleau, the village of La Rochette was founded in the Middle Ages.
-It extends following the installation in the 18th century of Baron François-Thomas Moreau de la Rochette, director of the farms of King Louis XV, whose heirs lived in the castle until the 20th century.
+Located at the exit of Melun on the road leading to Fontainebleau, the village of La Rochette was founded in the Middle Ages.
+It extends following the installation in the 18th century of Baron François-Thomas Moreau de la Rochette, director of the farms of King Louis XV, whose heirs lived in the castle of La Rochette until the 20th century.

 In 1925, Louis de La Rochette sold part of his land near Melun, the wood of the Ermitage, which was transformed into a housing estate.
 At that time, the Fontainebleau road became one of the most smart places in the Melun conurbation.